Aaron98990/ways-of-the-game/misconduct.md

 >
 > 12.3 Disciplinary action

-You may not give a caution or send-off to an outside agent (e.g. spectator, ball kid) or a sent-off player as they have already been sent off.
+You may not give a caution or send-off to an outside agent (e.g. spectator, ball kid) or a sent-off player.
+In the cases where the referee want an outside agent  or sent-off player removed, the referee can suspend the game until that happens.
+If the outside agent or sent-off player reamins, the referee can abandon match.

 ## Referee's Responsibility